2026 LEGISLATIVE POLICY AGENDA

 COMMUNITY & ARTS

-- Policies raising awareness of the economic and cultural value of creative industries
+- Policies raising awareness of the economic and cultural value of creative industries.

 - Development and funding of Utah’s recreational assets to ensure preservation and access to meet growing demands by residents and visitors.